-CSN SELECT readers that support OSDP operation are compatible with all reader-related OSDP commands.
+CSN SELECT readers that support OSDP operation are compatible with most OSDP commands.
 The reader address is set using DIP switches on the back of the reader.

 Release the screw on the back of the reader to remove the door to access the DIP switches (Figure 5).